puddlejumper26/ng-wyy/README.md

 # 3.0 How to Use this APP
 - Start Netease Cloud Music as Server, this should be a separate folder
+  - download or clone this https://github.com/Binaryify/NeteaseCloudMusicApi to local
-- Run `node ./app.js`
+  - inside of this folder Run `node ./app.js`
   - Open `localhost:3000` would see the data
-- Under angular folger Run `ng serve`
+- Under Angular App folder Run `ng serve`
   - Open `localhost:4200` would see the app
 - Functions
   - login, play music, draging effects on sliders(vertical and horizontal)